Bocks90/KurlyKNaturals/README.md

 ### CSS Validator
 ![CSS VALIDATOR](readmefiles/CSSvalidator.gif)

 W3C markup validator was used to check the website for semantic and syntax errors.
 The browser passed the test for both HTML and CSS validating my code.
+## Performance Testing
+I tested my results on Lighthouse and these were my results the first time: